vqegjeg/jeg-hybrid/past_meetings.md

 * Nov 14, 2022, 4 PM CET/CEST (Contact co-chairs for the zoom link)
 * Nov 28, 2022, 4 PM CET/CEST (Contact co-chairs for the zoom link)
 * (Dec 12, 2022, 4 PM CET/CEST) [ skipped due to VQEG virtual face-to-face meeting ]
+* Jan 9, 2023, 4 PM CET/CEST (Contact co-chairs for the zoom link) - Agreed to move some of the activities of the [VQEG IGVQM](https://www.vqeg.org/projects/implementer-s-guide-to-video-quality-metrics-igvqm/){:target=_blank} group into JEG-Hybrid
+* Jan 23, 2023, 4 PM CET/CEST (Contact co-chairs for the zoom link)